huggingface/accelerate/docs/source/quicktour.md

 ### Launch distributed training from a notebook

-In Accelerate 0.3.0, a new [`notebook_launcher`] has been introduced to help you launch your training function from a notebook.
-This launcher supports launching a training with TPUs on Colab or Kaggle, as well as training on several GPUs (if the machine on which you are running your notebook has them).
+Accelerate has a [`notebook_launcher`] to help you launch your training function from a notebook.
+This launcher supports launching a training with TPUs on Colab or Kaggle, as well as training on several GPUs and machines
+(if the machine on which you are running your notebook has them).

 Define a function responsible for your whole training and/or evaluation in a cell of the notebook, then execute a